-This course provides an introduction to the basic functions of modern operating systems including installation, configuration, administration, use, and analysis of leading operating systems.
+Basic functions of modern operating systems including installation, configuration, administration, use, and analysis of leading operating systems.
 Students develop practical skills, including the use of command language scripting, file systems, security, and user rights.

 This course introduces students to enterprise architecture, the system for relating business needs to IT structures, tools, guiding principles, and software development projects.
 Students determine appropriate enterprise architecture models in response to a variety of business information needs, making recommendations for business processes, information, applications, and technology in order to reduce costs while improving performance, agility, and alignment of information systems to business goals.

-In this course, students explore how the growth of digital communication and information sharing has fundamentally changed the nature of business in the 21st Century.
+How the growth of digital communication and information sharing has fundamentally changed the nature of business in the 21st Century.
 Topics include the growth of the Internet, social media, online retailing, business intelligence, and the security and use of customer data.

 This course provides an introduction to the functions of information systems and how systems aid firms in creating value while maximizing efficiency and increasing competitiveness.
 Students evaluate systems design, database management, networking communications, security, privacy, policy, legal and ethical issues associated with technology.

 Examination of the processes, best practices, and tools used for effective project management.
 Students evaluate project requirements and plan for a project implementation using industry-standard methods, analyze implementation requirements for global project management, and examine project management roles across disciplines.
 Previously MGT 390.
 Students cannot earn credit for both MGT 390 and MGT 395.